Petronas rejection may hurt Canadian stocks

-CALGARY/TORONTO (Reuters) - Canadian markets could face a bloody opening on Monday after the government blocked the C$5.17 billion ($5.22 billion) acquisition of Progress Energy Resources Corp by Malaysian state oil company Petronas, raising questions about other, bigger bids and about Canada’s willingness to let foreign investors in.
+CALGARY/TORONTO (Reuters) - Canadian markets could face a bloody opening on Monday after the government blocked the C$5.17 billion ($5.22 billion) acquisition of Progress Energy Resources Corp (PRQ.TO) by Malaysian state oil company Petronas PETR.UL, raising questions about other, bigger bids and about Canada’s willingness to let foreign investors in.

 Canadian Industry Minister Christian Paradis said late Friday night that Petronas’ bid for Progress -- one of the largest owners of exploration lands in the gas-rich Montney shale region in northeastern British Columbia -- would not provide the “net benefit” for the country required by Canada’s foreign investment laws.